 DSO member since 2008

 Violinist Hong-Yi Mo joined the Detroit Symphony Orchestra in October 2008.
-Before joining the DSO, Hong-Yi studied with legendary New York Philharmonic concertmaster Glenn Dicterow and second violin principle Lisa Kim at the Manhattan School of Music.
+Before joining the DSO, Mo studied with legendary New York Philharmonic Concertmaster Glenn Dicterow and Principal Second Violin Lisa Kim at the Manhattan School of Music.

-Hong-Yi began studying violin at age 4 and entered the Central Conservatory of Music in Beijing at age 13.
-He received a Bachelor of Music degree from the Oberlin Conservatory, and holds a Master of Music degree from Yale University.
+Mo began studying violin at age 4 and entered the Central Conservatory of Music in Beijing at age 13.
+He received a Bachelor of Music from the Oberlin Conservatory and holds a Master of Music from Yale University.
 His principle teachers include Yaoji Lin, Taras Gabora, Milan Vitek, Syoko Aki, and Ann Kavafian.

-As a soloist, Hong-Yi debuted with the Detroit Symphony Orchestra under Maestro Leonard Slatkin in 2014.
+As a soloist, Mo debuted with the Detroit Symphony Orchestra under Music Director Emeritus Leonard Slatkin in 2014.
 His other solo appearances include performances with the Xiamen Philharmonic Orchestra and the China National Youth Orchestra.

-As an orchestral musician, Hong-Yi has worked with prominent leaders of top orchestras throughout the US, such as concertmaster David Chen of the Metropolitan Opera, Martin Chalifour of the LA Philharmonic, David Kim of the Philadelphia Orchestra, and Eric Wyrick of the New Jersey Symphony/Orpheus Chamber Orchestra.
-He has led numerous concerts with the Oberlin Contemporary Music Ensemble; served as concertmaster of the Bowdoin Festival Orchestra, and the Manhattan Symphony under the baton of Maestro Kurt Masur; and led the Manhattan Chamber Orchestra at Carnegie Hall with Pinchas Zukerman.
+As an orchestral musician, Mo has worked with prominent leaders of top orchestras throughout the US, such as concertmaster David Chen of the Metropolitan Opera, Martin Chalifour of the LA Philharmonic, David Kim of the Philadelphia Orchestra, and Eric Wyrick of the New Jersey Symphony/Orpheus Chamber Orchestra.
+He has led numerous concerts with the Oberlin Contemporary Music Ensemble; served as Concertmaster of the Bowdoin Festival Orchestra and the Manhattan Symphony under the baton of Maestro Kurt Masur; and led the Manhattan Chamber Orchestra at Carnegie Hall with Pinchas Zukerman.

-In addition to his performance activities, Hong-Yi is a dedicated educator—a frequent coach of DSO Civic orchestras as well as middle school orchestras throughout the metro Detroit area.
+In addition to his performance activities, Mo is a dedicated educator—a frequent coach of DSO Civic orchestras as well as middle school orchestras throughout the metro-Detroit area.
 He maintains a private violin studio in Ann Arbor, where he lives with his wife.